Corporal punishment in schools: Definitions

-Corporal punishment in the context of schools in the late 20th and early 21st centuries has been variously defined as: causing deliberate pain to a child in response to the child's undesired behavior and/or language, "purposeful infliction of bodily pain or discomfort by an official in the educational system upon a student as a penalty for unacceptable behavior", and "intentional application of physical pain as a means of changing behavior" (not the occasional use of physical restraint to protect student or others from immediate harm).
+Corporal punishment in the context of schools in the late 20th and early 21st centuries has been variously defined as: causing deliberate pain to a child in response to the child's undesired behaviour and/or language, "purposeful infliction of bodily pain or discomfort by an official in the educational system upon a student as a penalty for unacceptable behavior", and "intentional application of physical pain as a means of changing behavior" (not the occasional use of physical restraint to protect student or others from immediate harm).

 Prevalence

 Corporal punishment used to be prevalent in schools in many parts of the world, but in recent decades it has been outlawed in 128 countries including all of Europe and most of South America, as well as in Canada, Japan, South Africa, New Zealand and several other countries.
 It remains commonplace in a number of countries in Africa, Southeast Asia, and the Middle East (see list of countries, below).

 While most U.S. states have outlawed corporal punishment in state schools, it continues to be allowed mostly in the Southern states.
 According to the United States Department of Education, more than 216,000 students were subjected to corporal punishment during the 2008–09 school year.

 Britain itself outlawed the practice in 1987 for state schools and more recently, in 1998, for all private schools.